Rochilaz123/expense-tracker/README.md

 ## Deployment

-This project was deployed using Code Institutes mock terminal for Heroku.
+This project was deployed using Code Institute's mock terminal for Heroku.

 Steps for deployment:

+ - The project was deployed using Code Institute's mock terminal for Heroku.

+ - Steps for deployment:
+    - Create new app on Heroku
+    - Add config vars
+    - Set the buildpack to Python and NodeJS, in that order
+    - Link the Heroku app to my GitHub repository
- -
+    - Click on Deploy